nwdigitalradio/paclink-unix/README.md

   * Multi case passwords now work.

 ##### 4/27/2018 version 0.7
-* Peer-to-peer working with Airmail & Winkink Express
+* Peer-to-peer working with Airmail & Winlink Express

 ### Other files you might want to peruse: